-Trying to determine the best survival gun is a Herculean task I would not wish on the wisest of gun writers never mind yours truly.
+Trying to determine the best survival gun is a Herculean task I would not wish on the wisest of gun writers, never mind yours truly.
 In the end there is the easy way out…any gun you can get your hands on is the best survival gun.
 However, that makes for a rather short and unfulfilling article, and really takes the fun out of compiling the list.
 That said, here is my list of go-to guns for survival.

 The details that formed the situation, logistics and geography you find yourself facing, all play a part in picking a survival gun.
 In my younger years, I did not select just one.
 Instead, I started filling categories.
-My plan was to have a reliable handgun, shotgun, long gun and something “military” to combat the invaders in an all out assault.
+My plan was to have a reliable handgun, shotgun, long gun and something “military” to combat the invaders in an all-out assault.

 With reliability topping the list, a survival gun ideally needs to handle a steady diet of a common caliber.
 A cheap caliber certainly wouldn’t hurt most people’s feelings.
-However, regardless whether you wallet splits the seams of your pocket or doubles in thickness from the sight of a single Franklin, cheaper calibers are likely to get more range time before the TEOTWAWKI.
+However, regardless of whether your wallet splits the seams of your pocket or doubles in thickness from the sight of a single Franklin, cheaper calibers are likely to get more range time before the TEOTWAWKI.
 You’ll also be more likely to have a sufficient ammo stash on hand to weather a survival situation.

 Handguns – Semiautos

-Stipulating that a 9mm is the minimum handgun caliber for long-term survival, the SIG P228 in a compact frame or a Glock 19 would be hard to beat.
+Stipulating that a 9mm is the minimum handgun caliber for long-term survival, the SIG P228 in a compact frame or a GLOCK 19 would be hard to beat.
 The weight versus stopping power is ideal.
-A pistol can be easily concealed, and with a little preplanning you can expand your options.
+A pistol can be easily concealed, and with a little preplanning, you can expand your options.
 For instance, swap the P228 or G19 for a similar model in .40 S&W, add an extra magazine or two, the appropriate barrels and your survival gun can quickly be configured to shoot 9mm, .40 S&W or .357 SIG.
 SIG Sauers cost more, but bring SIG’s legendary ‘To Hell and Back Reliability.’
-A Glock will run a few hundred dollars less, still offers great reliability, and the money you save can always go toward ammo.
+A GLOCK will run a few hundred dollars less, still offers great reliability, and the money you save can always go toward ammo.

 Handguns – Revolvers